The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 Brigid’s Cross

-On the festival day of Imbolc, people make small crosses out of rushes and reed.
-The cross is relatively small with four arms tied to a little square in the middle.
+On the festival day of Imbolc, people make small crosses out of rushes and reeds.
+The cross is relatively small, with four arms tied to a little square in the middle.
 Some people identify it with the Christian cross; however, this tradition goes further back to the pre-Christian era in Ireland.

-There are two versions regarding the cross’s originality; one related to the Goddess and the other to the Saint.
-According to the Pagans, people used to make this cross as tribute to their Goddess.
-They believed it used to protect the houses from fire when placed around.
+There are two versions regarding the cross’s originality; one is related to the Goddess and the other to the Saint.
+According to the Pagans, people used to make this cross as a tribute to their Goddess.
+They believed it protected the houses from fire when placed around.

 The story states that when that pagan chieftain was on his last legs, he called for St. Brigid to come over.
 He asked her to tell him all she knew about Christ.
 Brigid arrived at his household, sat next to him, and started knitting the rushes on the floor into a cross.